-The effective portion of the change in the fair value of derivatives designated as cash flow hedges is recorded in OCI and is subsequently reclassified into earnings in the period that the hedged forecasted cash flows affect earnings.
-The ineffective portion of the change in fair value of the derivative, if any, is recognized directly in earnings.
-Amounts reported in AOCI related to derivatives at December 31, 2017 will be reclassified to interest expense as interest payments are made on certain of the Company's floating-rate securitized debt or deposits.
-During the next 12 months, the Company estimates it will reclassify \$1 million of pretax benefit to interest expense related to its derivatives designated as cash flow hedges.
+The change in the fair value of derivatives designated as cash flow hedges is recorded in OCI and is subsequently reclassified into earnings in the period that the hedged forecasted cash flows affect earnings.
+Amounts reported in AOCI related to derivatives at December 31, 2018 will be reclassified to interest expense as interest payments are accrued on certain of the Company's floating-rate securitized debt and deposits.
+During the next 12 months, the Company estimates it will reclassify \$10 million of pretax benefit to interest expense related to its derivatives designated as cash flow hedges.